SB213wcsndm/AAE5303_Final_Qualitative_Report/README.md

 Anyways, we successfully completed.

 ### 3.2 Pipeline overview
 Since the dataset (AMtown02) was given by HKU MaRS Lab, we are able to perform 3 pipelines at the same time.
 The pipeline for VO mainly follows the instructions and experiences from assignemnt 2.
-3DGS was originally planned to use the server providede by TAs, yet it is shut off **JUST BEFORE REPORT DATE**, then we have to complete it locally.
-For segmentation, its teamate's specialties that he could complete the task swiftly.
+3DGS was originally planned to use the server providede by TAs, yet it is shut off **JUST BEFORE REPORT DATE**, then Yuhao have to complete it locally.
+For segmentation, its Bailin's specialties that he could complete the task swiftly.

 ### 3.3 My position in the pipeline
 My position is Visual SLAM.
-[3-5 sentences.
-Explain where your own work sat in the larger system.]
+That I have to ensure the ouput, the python scripts to be exact, can generate the same format as windows user.
+In other words, I have to build the same environment as the docker image provided.
+Details will be discussed below.

 ### 3.4 Reproducibility snapshot
 | Item | Details |